Relintai/pandemonium_engine_docs/usage/math/beziers_and_curves.md

 ![](img/bezier_cubic_handles.png)

-This is how graphics software presents Bezier curves to the users, and how they work and look in Godot.
+This is how graphics software presents Bezier curves to the users, and how they work and look in Pandemonium.

 Curve2D, Curve3D, Path and Path2D
 ---------------------------------